 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Awesome English series and is a This business is a paperback edition that was published by Career Press on October 1, 2008 and has 192 pages.
+It is part of the Awesome English series and is a business that was published by Career Press on October 1, 2008 and has 192 pages.

 Explore it on Goodreads or Amazon.